yonasuriv/MGK/README.md

 *Currently supports **ONLY TXT** Files.*

----

 ### HASH GENERATOR
 It lets you convert ANY password into a Secure Hash.

 Supported Types: **MD5**, **SHA1**, **SHA224**, **SHA256**, **SHA384**, and **SHA512**

----

-### ADD/APPEND CUSTOM PASSWORDS TO THE WORDLIST DIRECTORY FOR THE DICTIONARY ATTACK
+### CREATE & ADD CUSTOM PASSWORDS TO THE WORDLIST FOR THE DICTIONARY ATTACK

----

 ![#QR-Updates](https://user-images.githubusercontent.com/59540565/202909147-18280669-b8f3-406e-9c46-f616403a2c62.png)